 - Make the frosting*: In a standing mixer, whisk butter and cream cheese until light and creamy.
 Add powdered sugar, infused cream,vanilla paste, and vanilla extract.
 Whisk until completely smooth.

 - Assemble the cake: When the cake layers are cooled, place one of the cake layers with the flat side down on a plate or cake stand.
 With an offset spatula, spread the top with frosting.
 Place the second layer on top of this frosted layer and spread frosting.
-Add on the final layer, flat side down to make the cake even, and top with remaining frosting, evenly spreading on the top and sides of the cake.
+Add on the final layer, flat side up to make the cake even, and top with remaining frosting, evenly spreading on the top and sides of the cake.
 Place in the refrigerator to chill for 30 minutes to an hour, until frosting is set.*

 - Garnish as desired (I topped it with dark chocolate shards, silver decorating sugar, in season berries and a dusting of powdered sugar, plus a few strawberry blooms and culinary lavender buds).

 *You can make the cake layers a day ahead of time: After baking the cake layers and letting them cool, remove from their pans, wrap up in plastic wrap and refrigerate until ready to frost (no more than 24 hours ahead).